-Flexible Spending Accounts (FSA)
+Flexible Spending Accounts

 The Flexible Spending Account (FSA) allows you to set aside pretax money for certain qualifying expenses.
-These accounts are regulated by the IRS who determines contribution limits, qualifying expenses, and who has designated them as use it or lose it accounts.
+These accounts are regulated by the IRS who determines contribution limits, qualifying expenses, and has designated them as use it or lose it accounts.
 The money you set aside in the account is meant to be spent and claimed by the established deadlines, or you will lose the money.

-CU has two FSA accounts: The Health Care FSA (HCFSA) allows you to set aside funds to cover health care expenses that your medical, dental and vision insurance does not pay, such as deductibles, copays, prescriptions, dental and vision out-ofpocket expenses.
+CU has two FSA accounts: The Health Care FSA (HCFSA) allows you to set aside funds to cover health care expenses that your medical, dental and vision insurance does not pay, such as deductibles, copays, prescriptions, dental and vision out-of-pocket expenses.
 The Dependent Care FSA will cover daycare expenses for tax dependents under thirteen or adult care.

 CU's FSA accounts are administered by ASIFlex.
-If you want to participate in an FSA, you must make an election as a new hire, at each Open Enrollment or if you experience certain Qualifying Life Changes.
+If you want to participate in an FSA, you must make an election as a new hire, at each Open Enrollment, or if you experience certain Qualifying Life Changes.
+Review the details on the Qualifying Life Change website.

-Health Care FSA Fact Sheet (HCFSA) (PDF) Dependent Care FSA Fact Sheet (DCFSA) (PDF) Flexible Benefits Plan Document (PDF)
+Health Care FSA Fact Sheet (HCFSA)

+Dependent Care FSA Fact Sheet (DCFSA)

+Flexible Benefits Plan Document

-ASIFIex Flexible Spending Account Plan Number: 16 1-800-659-3035 www.asiflex.com
+ASIFlex Flexible Spending Account Plan Number: 16 1-800-659-3035 www.asiflex.com